Agriculture Victoria Planning and Advisory Service

 The Advisory Service provides advice on agriculture land use planning for developments across major agricultural sectors including pigs, goats, dairy (cattle, sheep, goat and camel), feedlots (cattle, sheep and goat), poultry (meat, eggs and hatchery), horticulture and grains.
 It can also provide advice on related land uses, including rural industry and rural workers accommodation.

-The service provides independent and trusted advice to council planners and agricultural landholders on planning rules and requirements for the establishment of a new agricultural development or expansion of an existing agricultural business.
+The service provides independent, trusted and free advice to council planners and agricultural landholders on planning rules and requirements for the establishment of a new agricultural development or expansion of an existing agricultural business.

 It understands the on-farm planning challenge faced by agricultural landholders including small-scale production through to large commercial operations.